-Born in Jerusalem in 1984, a Palestinian, holder of B.Sc. in Architectural Engineering (2006, Birzeit University).
+Natasha was born in Jerusalem in 1984 and is Palestinian.
+She is a holder of B.Sc. in Architectural Engineering (2006, Birzeit University).
 She joined the ERASMUS Mundus Urbano in 2008 due to its interdisciplinary, intercultural and development-practice-oriented structure.
 The program was highly constructive in terms of gaining a critical perspective of the “development industry”.
-In her masters thesis she sheds light on the foreign-aid-led development processes that took place in her hometown “Ramallah” post the signature of the Oslo Accords, focusing on the socio-spatial impacts.
-She is currently based in Berlin, and enrolled at the University of Duisburg-Essen (Germany) in the doctoral program “Advanced Research in Urban Systems”.
+In her master’s thesis, she shed light on the foreign-aid-led development processes that took place in her hometown “Ramallah” after the signature of the Oslo Accords, focusing on the socio-spatial impacts.
+She is currently based in Berlin and enrolled at the University of Duisburg-Essen (Germany) in the doctoral program “Advanced Research in Urban Systems.”
 She remains a peace activist for the Palestinian cause.

-Nebojša graduated as town planner and obtained his M.Sc. degree in contemporary architecture and urbanism.
-After some working experience, mainly in heritage restoration and as a teaching assistant at the University in his home country, his professional development continued as Erasmus Mundus scholar on TU Darmstadt and IUG Grenoble.
-His M.Sc. thesis deals with the role of NGOs in determination of conservation politics, as a comparative study between Germany and the United Kingdom.
-Nebojša is employed as an architect and urban planner in a private office in Frankfurt, and is at the same time working on his PhD research, dealing with the issues of actual urban identity discourse.
+Nebojša graduated as an urban planner and obtained his M.Sc. degree in Contemporary Architecture and Urbanism.
+After some working experience, mainly in heritage restoration and as a teaching assistant at the university in his home country, his professional development continued as an Erasmus Mundus scholar at TU Darmstadt and IUG Grenoble.
+In his M.Sc. thesis, he dealt with the role of NGOs in the determination of conservation politics, as a comparative study between Germany and the United Kingdom.
+Nebojša is employed as an architect and urban planner in an architectural office in Frankfurt, and is working at the same time on his PhD research, dealing with the challenges of urban identity building.

 Guillermo Takano, Peru

-My name is Guillermo Takano, I am 28 years old and I am an architect as a profession.
-I worked for the last years for the Urban Program in the Center for the Studies and Development Promotion, an NGOthat has been working for more than 40 years.
-Here I worked specifically in the Urban Observatory which has three main lines: Political and academic lobying, applicated research and GIS system providing for decision makers and community based organizations.
+Guillermo Takano is 28 years old and an architect by profession.
+He worked in the last few years for the Urban Program in the Center for the Studies and Development Promotion, an NGO that has been working for more than 40 years.
+He worked specifically in the Urban Observatory, which has three main lines: political and academic lobbying, applied research, and GIS system providing information for decision makers and community based organizations.

 Tanya Jimenez, Mexico

-I was born in Mexico City, Mexico.
-In 2004 I graduate from ITESM-CCM with a BA in Architecture with a Diploma in Construction Management.
-After three years of working in a design studio in residential projects, I decided to take part in the solution of the conflicts in my city, so I stared working for the local government.
-There I realized that needed more than my BA and applied for a master in Urban Development looking for the proper skills, that can help me to reach my personal and professional goals.
+Tanya was born in Mexico City, Mexico.
+In 2004, she graduates from ITESM-CCM with a Bachelor of Arts in Architecture and a Diploma in Construction Management.
+After three years of working in a design studio in residential projects, she decided to take part in the solution of the conflicts in her city, so she started working for local government.
+There she realized that she needed more than a BA degree and applied for a Master in Urban Development, looking for proper skills that can help her to reach her personal and professional goals.

 Nicolas Serrano Cardona, Colombia

-I was born in 1978.
-I am Anthropologist from the Universidad Nacional de Colombia (2004) and have a Masters degree in Habitat at the same University (2007).
-In 2006 I became member of the Corporación Puerta Abierta (Colombian NGO) where I have worked with forced displaced population in small and medium cities of Colombia.
-I also have worked as an independent consultant on gender, environmental conflicts and community participation.
-I am interested in migration, urban-rural development, and civil society – State relationships.
+Nicholas was born in 1978.
+He is graduated as an Anthropologist from the Universidad Nacional de Colombia (2004) and has a Master in Habitat from the same University (2007).
+In 2006 he became a member of the Corporación Puerta Abierta (Colombian NGO) where he have worked with a forcefully displaced population in small and medium cities of Colombia.
+He also worked as an independent consultant on gender, environmental conflicts and community participation.
+He is interested in migration, urban-rural development, and civil society-state relationships.

 Muhammad Shamsuzzaman, Bangladesh

-I hold a degree in Architecture from Bangladesh University of Engineering and Technology (B.U.E.T.) and in Urban Planning from Asian Institute of Technology (AIT).
-I have worked for seven years, from 1998-to 2006 with several international donor funded urban development projects in my home country Bangladesh.
-Just before joining the Mundus Urbano course I was working with an international organization (UN-HABITAT) in Kosovo which is a post-conflict transitional economy.
-Themain challenge in practicing urban planning here is to cope with its changing economic and governance system.
-Over time new forms of problems are arising and new theories and paradigms have been developed that I need to be updated with.
-So, I became interested for the Mundus Urbano Course from where I am expecting to learn about the strategies to work with the above mentioned problems in the practical field.
+Muhammad holds a degree in Architecture from Bangladesh University of Engineering and Technology (B.U.E.T.) and in Urban Planning from the Asian Institute of Technology (AIT).
+He worked for seven years, from 1998 to 2006 with several international donor-funded urban development projects in his home country of Bangladesh.
+Just before joining Mundus Urbano, he worked with an international organization (UN-HABITAT) in Kosovo, which was in a post-conflict transitional economy.
+The main challenge in practicing urban planning there was to cope with its changing economic and governance system.
+Over time, new forms of problems arose and new theories and paradigms developed that needed updating.
+This led him to be his interest in Mundus Urbano course from where he expected to learn about the strategies to work with the above-mentioned problems in the practical field.

 Benjamin Katende Mukiibi, Uganda

-Benjamin Mukiibi has over 4 years experience in developing country work at policy, programme and project levels.
-He is interested in understanding how urban changes are witnessed, and approaches needed to ensure sound and effective urban environmental management.
+Benjamin Mukiibi has over 4 years of experience in a developing country with work at policy, programme and project levels.
+His interest lay in understanding how urban changes are witnessed and approaches that needed to ensure sound and effective urban environmental management.